Truth Hurts (song): Europe and Oceania

 In the United Kingdom, "Truth Hurts" has debuted at number 67 on the UK Singles Chart on the week ending May 9, 2019, later peaking at number 29 on the week ending September 19, 2019.
 In Belgium, the song entered the top 10 of the Belgian Singles Chart, at number two, becoming Lizzo's first and highest-charting entry in the country.
 The song also entered the top 10 of the Belgium Urban Singles Chart, at number nine, also becoming her first and highest-charting entry on the chart, respectively.

 In New Zealand, "Truth Hurts" peaked at number five on the New Zealand Singles Chart.
 In Australia, the song entered the top 30, at number 21 on the week ending May 25, 2019.
 It has since reached number 15 there.

 Critical reception

-Ashley Monaé, writing for Pitchfork, stated the song contains "sobering moments of truth where Lizzo’s charisma wins us over and sets her apart."
+"Truth Hurts" was received critical acclaim by music critics.
+Ashley Monaé, writing for Pitchfork, stated the song contains "sobering moments of truth where Lizzo's charisma wins us over and sets her apart."
 DIY magazine wrote that the song "continues to show off her relatable rap."
 Rolling Stone staff stated that "yes, 'Truth Hurts' came out in 2017, but there's no denying the song's effect on not just Lizzo's career but the entire year in culture", and added that Lizzo "exhibits the ultimate form of self-care" on an "unstoppable breakup anthem."